 It is no secret that video gameplay is not meant to be taken literally.
 The way food works is no exception.
-You know how it goes: You either walk over a food in question or, in RPGs, select it on the item screen.
+You know how it goes: You either walk over a food in question or select it on the item screen.
 Whoever consumes it (presumably in one gulp) either gains points or recovers damage, or something or other.
 Such also applies to other similar-purposed things, like first-aid kits.

-Please include at least a handful of examples of food found in a given game, so that we don't have to consult a walkthrough, YouTube
+(Note: Please include at least a handful of examples of food found in a given game, so that we don't have to consult a walkthrough, YouTube, etc. for validation.)